amanda-ni/CarND-Advanced-Lane-Lines/quizzes/README.md

 Using the function `getPerspectiveTransform`, I can take corresponding source and destination and find the perspective transformation, linearly.
 To reproject, I can use the function by switching source and destination.
 To warp the image, I can use `warpPerspective`.

+## Edge Detection with Gradients

+Using the Sobel gradient matrix, we apply a convolutional kernel to the entire image that is defined to calculate areas in which there is a high gradient.
+If we threshold, we can meet a certain criteria on how sharp an edge we're looking at.
+This involves a magnitude and phase component of the actual image that we're looking at.
+The phase determines what orientation the lines are, and the magnitude reflects how intense the change in pixel values are.

+Magnitude: ```sobelxy = np.sqrt( sobelx**2 + sobely**2 ) ```

+Angle: ```dir_gradient = np.arctan2(abs_sobely, abs_sobelx)```

+Using a combined version of all of these, we can come up with outputs that meet our criteria.